avive/karmacoin-docs/README.md

-# KarmaCoin docs
+# Karma Coin docs

-This repository contains the full source code for the KarmaCoin docs web app which is available at https://karmaco.in.
+This repository contains the full source code for the Karma Coin docs web app which is available at https://karmaco.in.
 It is built using [Docusaurus 2](https://v2.docusaurus.io/).

 ## Installation